 CBT, meaning cognitive behavioural therapy, is currently the go to anxiety therapy for many.
 CBT is wonderful for making some big changes in a relatively short amount of time.
 However it also has its limitations.
 Like any type of therapy, CBT is great for many challenges, especially anxiety or phobias but is not quite enough for others.
 I like to use a combination of CBT, hypnotherapy and good old talking, as well as some more active tools to help clients experiencing anxiety.
+Click here for details about my sessions in London and online.
 In this article I will share with you four calming CBT for anxiety tips or ‘hacks’.

 Let’s start with a quote to consider:

 Marcus Aurelius had many views which could be seen as earlier statements, very similar to the outlook of CBT.
 In particular, he was very emphatic that it’s not the events of our lives that cause us upset, but it’s our opinions of them that cause us suffering.
 During the 2020 Covid 19 pandemic, his wisdom was often cited.

 Marcus Aurelius was a great man and thinker.
 However, though having a lot of truth to it, this quote is incomplete.
 CBT for anxiety is more complex since our thoughts and feelings are more complex that we often realise.

 CBT for Anxiety addresses life’s complexities

 I’m sure you will agree that you don’t just want to survive, you want to thrive!
 We thrive when our home, work, and general environment is at its most supportive.
 When our needs of food, shelter and safety are met, we can relax.
 When our higher needs of love, community and fulfilment are met, we feel calm and happy.
 When our wellness tank is full, we in fact have enough positivity, energy and resources that we can share those also with others.